johanneskares/wallet-mock/README.md

 # Wallet Mock
 Fully functional end-to-end (E2E) tests for your decentralized application (dApp).
-This package installs a fully operational Web3 Wallet into the [Playwright](https://github.com/microsoft/playwright) Browser Context.
+This package installs a fully operational, headless Web3 Wallet into the [Playwright](https://github.com/microsoft/playwright) Browser Context.
 The wallet can be configured to execute on the blockchain or return mock responses.
 It is discoverable through [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) and leverages [viem](https://github.com/wevm/viem) `Account` and `Transport` interfaces for easy customization.

 ## Features
 - Create comprehensive E2E tests for your dApps, including real blockchain transactions
 - Mock specific calls or all calls to the wallet
 - All wallet actions are pre-approved by default, eliminating the need for user interaction
+- All wallet interactions are headless, meaning, no user interaction is required.
+You should be testing your dApp, not the wallet

 ## Quickstart
 ### Install